Texas church grieves, prays, sings after deadly shooting

 She’s trying hard “because I know that’s what Rich would want me to do.”

-“I am exhausted emotionally,” Glenda White said afterward, “but it felt good to take that next step.”
+“I am exhausted emotionally,” she said afterward, “but it felt good to take that next step.”

 BOBBY ROSS JR. is Editor-in-Chief of The Christian Chronicle.
 Reach him at [email protected]